Markers¶

 The action to perform on the resource.
 Include will include the resource for

-deployment during a control loop given a field
+deployment during a control loop given a field or collectionField and a value.

 Using this means that the resource will only be included if this condition